-Mainly small companies are not able to handle the resulting complexities, which has been determined already in an industry conference in 2018 and addressed in a pilot project The figure below illustrates the complexities which B2B market actors face due to multiple platforms.
+Most small companies are in our view not able to handle the resulting complexities.
+The figure below illustrates the complexities which B2B market actors face due to multiple platforms.

-Figure 8: Complexities created by different platforms in textiles69
+Figure 8: Complexities created by different platforms in textiles74

 There are several platforms available.
 They all cover certain data groups.
 What is missing is one standardized classification system across data groups with defined semantics, which could serve as a sort of IT Esperanto and provide an end-to-end basis for translating the data between the different platforms directly.